frapierri/ita-election-2022/README.md

 `keywords.txt` contains the list of election-related keywords employed for collecting the data on different platforms.
 These were obtained through a snowball sampling approach starting with seeds such as "elezioni" or "elezioni2022". <br>

 `meta_ads_ids.txt` contains the list of IDs of ads collected in the dataset.
-These can be used to retrieve ads through [Meta Ad Library](https://www.facebook.com/ads/library) API or search console. <br>
+These can be used to retrieve ads through [Meta Ad Library](https://www.facebook.com/ads/library) API or search console.
+A repository containing screenshots of these ads is available [here](https://github.com/ruggsea/2022IT-election-ads) <br>

 `*_metadata.csv` files contain metadata for YouTube and TikTok videos shared on Twitter and Facebook.
 YouTube metadata was collected through the official API whereas TikTok metadata was scraped using [pyktok](https://github.com/dfreelon/pyktok) library <br>